 At that first meeting, bring your notes and be prepared to go over the accident in detail.
 After you explain what happened, a good attorney will provide their professional opinion on what kind of case you’ve got and what they can do for you.
 Ask plenty of questions so that you understand what happens next.
 The right personal injury attorney will be happy to explain the entire process to you so you don’t feel like you’re in the dark.

 No one wants to get into an accident and no one wants to go to court over it.
 But sometimes you’re not treated fairly, even when you did nothing wrong.
 Don’t let insurance companies save money on the back of your injury, and don’t let your family suffer because you’ve got medical bills and can’t work.
 From dog bites to car accidents, you deserve compensation for your personal injury claim.
 Ed Bernstein and Associates can help you get what you’re owed.
-Contact our office today!
+Give us a call at 702-979-4791 or contact our office today!